Latest Temperatures

 82 °F

-Showers likely and possibly a thunderstorm.
-Cloudy, with a low around 55.
-South wind around 5 mph.
+A chance of showers and thunderstorms before 7pm, then showers likely and possibly a thunderstorm between 7pm and 2am.
+Mostly cloudy, with a low around 63.
+South wind 5 to 10 mph becoming west after midnight.
+Winds could gust as high as 20 mph.
 Chance of precipitation is 70%.
-New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.
+New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

 Thursday